zaproxy/zaproxy-website/site/content/faq/how-can-you-use-zap-to-scan-apis.md

 Once ZAP knows about the URL endpoints it can scan them in the same way as it scans HTML based web sites.

-If you dont have any of these things then post to the [ZAP User Group](https://groups.google.com/group/zaproxy-users) explaining what you are trying to do and the problems you are having.
+If you don't have any of these things then post to the [ZAP User Group](https://groups.google.com/group/zaproxy-users) explaining what you are trying to do and the problems you are having.